Student-Initiated Action Advising via Advice Novelty: Introduction

-Peer-to-peer knowledge transfer techniques have been investigated in various forms in RL to accelerate the learning processes\cite{DBLP:journals/aamas/SilvaWCS20}.
+Peer-to-peer knowledge transfer techniques have been investigated in various forms in RL to accelerate the learning processes \cite{DBLP:journals/aamas/SilvaWCS20}.
 The applications within deep RL can be examined in two main groups as follows: learning from demonstration (LfD) \cite{DBLP:conf/nips/Schaal96} and action advising \cite{DBLP:conf/atal/TorreyT13}.
 In LfD, the agent has access to some previously collected data by one \cite{DBLP:conf/aaai/HesterVPLSPHQSO18} or more \cite{DBLP:journals/corr/abs-1910-12154} peers to be leveraged in a pre-training stage or during the actual RL stage to improve its learning performance.
-Action advising, however, does not deal with the previously collected data, and instead, is concerned with devising techniques for the situations where the agent has access to a competent peer that can provide advice in the form of actions according to its policy when requested; this is similar to the active learning paradigm in supervised learning \cite{settles2009active}.
-As the main focus of this study, this concept is especially important in the scenarios where it is costly or not possible at all to generate useful expert data in advance, e.g., relevant game specifications or the level is unknown a priori.
+Action advising, however, does not deal with the previously collected data, and instead, is concerned with devising techniques for the situations where the agent has access to a competent peer that can provide advice in the form of actions upon request.
+This is similar to the active learning paradigm in supervised learning \cite{settles2009active}.
+As the main focus of this study, action advising concept is especially important in the scenarios where it is costly or not possible at all to generate useful expert data in advance, e.g., when the relevant task specifications are unknown a priori.

-The initial problem setup of the action advising framework \cite{DBLP:conf/atal/TorreyT13} assumed the learning agent, namely, the student, to be monitored constantly by a teacher who is responsible to manage the distribution of these advices.
+The initial problem setup of the action advising framework \cite{DBLP:conf/atal/TorreyT13} assumed the learning agent, namely, the student, to be monitored constantly by a teacher who is responsible to manage the distribution of these advice.
 However, this is impractical because of possible limitations in communication and the teacher's attention span.
 Moreover, the teacher has no access to the student's internal model, which renders its advising decisions to be determined solely by the teacher's initiative.
 Therefore, this framework has also been extended into different versions such as student-initiated and jointly-initiated, letting the student take an active role in initiating these interactions, as covered in Section~\ref{sec:related_work}.
 Despite its potential advantages, it is far from trivial to devise efficient student-initiated action advising strategies in deep RL, as the limited number of the studies may suggest.